jorrizza/sinatra-mvc/README.md

 Configuration
 -------------

-The main configuration is defined in `conf/settings.rb`.
+The main configuration is defined in `conf/settings.yml`.
 It's the place where you can use the Sinatra `set` method to change Sinatra's behaviour.
 Nothing keeps you from setting configuration parameters in controllers, but please keep things nicely tucked away in this file.
+Every field will be translated to a `set :fied, value` call.

 For sessions there are three configuration parameters you can set.
-The `:session_max_age` determines the age of the session cookie in seconds.
+The `session_max_age` determines the age of the session cookie in seconds.
 After this amount of time, the cookie is denied and browsers should automatically discard it.
 There are two session backends you can choose from.
-If you set `:session_backend` to `:cookie`, all the session values will be stored in the cookie itself.
+If you set `session_backend` to `:cookie`, all the session values will be stored in the cookie itself.
 Even though it will be encrypted, this is not a very safe thing to do.
 It also limits your storage to the maximum allowed cookie size, which varies from browser to browser.
 The preferred setting is `:memcache`, which will use memcache as a session backend.
 It doesn't limit your session size that much, and can scale pretty well.
-Set the `:session_store` to either a string or an array of strings for a single server or a memcached cluster.
+Set the `session_store` to either a string or an array of strings for a single server or a memcached cluster.
 The format is `hostname:port`.
-This value will be ignored for the `:cookie` `:session_backend` setting.
+This value will be ignored for the `:cookie` `session_backend` setting.
+So for a single memcache server you define:

+    session_store: hostname:11211

+And for a memcache cluster:

+    session_store:
+      - hostname1:11211
+      - hostname2:11211
+      - hostname3:11211

-If you want to change the path to the views root directory, you can change the `:views_root` setting.
-It's `./views` by default.
+If you want to change the path to the views root directory, you can change the `views_root` setting.
+It's `views` by default.
+This is interpreted as a subdirectory of your project.

-For i18n you can set the default locale using `:default_locale`.
-This is the name of the file in the `:translations` directory, without the `.yml` file extension.
+For i18n you can set the default locale using `default_locale`.
+This is the name of the file in the `translations` directory, without the `.yml` file extension.
+Just like `views_root`, `translations` is a subdirectory of your project.

-The database connection is defined by the `$database_connection` global.
+The database connection is defined by `database_connection`.
+The value is a string, following the syntax:
-It's a global because it's needed before request context, so before the Sinatra settings are initialized.
-Because of this the settings might be changed to yaml in the near future.
-The value is a string, following the
-syntax:

 * `'sqlite::memory:'` for in-memory Sqlite3 storage
 * `'sqlite:///path/to/file.db'` for file-based Sqlite3
 * `'mysql://user:pass@server/database'` for the MySQL RDBMS
 * `'postgres://user:pass@server/database'` for the PostgreSQL RDBMS

+You can read the settings file using the `Settings.settings` call, which will return a Hash of your settings.
+Alternatively you can read the configuration Sinatra received by using the `settings` object like explained in the [Sinatra settings documentation][15].
+These two differ slightly, mainly in the fact that Sinatra isn't aware of the project directory.

 Running your Application
 ------------------------